MarcelBurgunder/job_app_squared/README.md

 This library will be designed with scalability in mind, allowing for easy addition of new components as the project grows.

 3. Additional Pages and Features
-Application Success Page: A dedicated page to show users a success message after submitting their application.
 Error Pages: Custom error pages to handle API failures, missing information, etc.
 Job Listings Page: A page that fetches and displays available jobs from Greenhouse (if the API supports it).